afterxleep/RankUp-iOS/README.md

-*Rank-Up&: Endava Innovation Lab Project:   A tool to give feedback to your peers.
+*Rank-Up*: Endava Innovation Lab Project:   A tool to give feedback to your peers.